LamaAni/zairflow/README.md

 ## DB logger

-An internal DB logger package was added that writes all logs to a database instead of files.
-This package can be enabled by setting the `logging_config_class` in the `airflow config`,
+Write log data to the database instead of files, see [AirflowDBLogger](https://github.com/LamaAni/AirflowDBLogger) pacakge, by applying,

 ```ini
 [CORE]